astrotars/stream-crm-lead-chat/README.md

 });
 ```

 First, we use `axios` to do an HTTP Post to the Zendesk Sell API (`api.getbase.com`).
-We pass along the first name, last name and email.
-We're using [dotenv](https://github.com/motdotla/dotenv) to configure our OAuth token in order to authenticate with Zendesk's API (as discussed in the configuration sections above).
+We pass along the first name, last name, and email.
+We grab our Zendesk OAuth token from the environment.
 That's all we need to do to get our lead created.

 Once our App is registered as a StreamChat Client, we'll create a specific Chat Channel which our Customer and Support Agent will connect to.
 Stream allows for public chats, but to make our Channel private, we'll specify 'members' of that channel using unique id's, and register them with our Client Instance.

-To generate the customer's id, we'll modify the Customer's frontend input (Stream id's must be lowercase with no whitespace), and create a 'user' object to identify them.
+To generate the customer's id, we'll modify the Customer's frontend input (Stream ids must be lowercase with no whitespace), and create a 'user' object to identify them.
 You can specify unique roles with different capabilities; our Customer will be granted a generic 'user' role, with limited abilities.
 We'll throw on the optional 'image' key to give the Customer a random avatar.

-Normally, you could create another object for the Support Agent on the other end of the chat, but for this case we will lazily register a Support Agent inline.
+Normally, you could create another object for the Support Agent on the other end of the chat, but for this case, we will lazily register a Support Agent inline.

 The `upsertUsers` method registers (or updates) users.
-Our Customer ('user') and our Support Agent ('sales-admin') are registered so they are able to join the chat channel.
+Our Customer ('user') and our Support Agent ('sales-admin') are registered so they can join the chat channel.

 Next, we create the Chat Instance with the `channel` method, passing a chat type (`messaging` [type](https://getstream.io/chat/docs/channel_features/?language=js)'), a channel id (in this case `user.id`), and the members allowed to join.
 Then we use `StreamChat` client's 'createToken()' method to create a token for our Customer.
 All that's left is to respond to our frontend with the required information to join.